 Reference-free metrics evaluate generated stories without comparing them to their human-authored references.
 We experiment with diversity metrics based on intra-story (D-3, LR-n) and inter-story diversity (SBL).
 We also compute negative log-likelihood from BART of a story conditioned on the context (BAS) for relatedness, and story length in terms of words (LEN) for complexity.

-Specifically, \textbf{Lexical Repetition (LR-n)} computes the average percentage of 4-grams appearing at least $n$ times in the generated stories \citep{shao-etal-2019-long}. \textbf{Distinct-3 (D-3)} computes the average ratio of distinct 3-grams to all 3-grams \citep{li-etal-2016-diversity}. \textbf{Self-BLEU (SBL)} measures inter-story diversity that computes the average BLEU score of each generated story using all generated stories as reference \citep{DBLP:conf/sigir/ZhuLZGZWY18}. \textbf{BARTScore (BAS)} computes perplexity of a generated story conditioned on the context (i.e.\ leading sentence for ROC, prompt for WP and title for CNN) to measure how much a generated story relates to the condition \citep{DBLP:conf/nips/YuanNL21}.\footnote{We set $n=$ 3/8/8 for ROC, WP and CNN respectively and use BLEU4 for SBL.
+Specifically, \textbf{Lexical Repetition (LR-n)} computes the average percentage of 4-grams appearing at least $n$ times in the generated stories \citep{shao-etal-2019-long}. \textbf{Distinct-3 (D-3)} computes the average ratio of distinct 3-grams to all 3-grams \citep{li-etal-2016-diversity}. \textbf{Self-BLEU (SBL)} measures inter-story diversity that computes the average BLEU score of each generated story using all generated stories as reference \citep{DBLP:conf/sigir/ZhuLZGZWY18}. \textbf{BARTScore (BAS)} computes generative likelihood of a story conditioned on the context (i.e., leading sentence for ROC, prompt for WP and title for CNN) to measure the extent to which a generated story relates to its condition \citep{DBLP:conf/nips/YuanNL21}.\footnote{We set $n=$ 3/8/8 for ROC, WP and CNN respectively and use BLEU4 for SBL.
 We use the ``PARA'' version of BART and direction as ``from source to hypothesis''. } \textbf{Length (LEN)} measures the average length of the generated stories, which is used as a rough indicator of generation complexity.